 Black Red Flash Skirt.
 To see this in person, the metallic red foil is far more reflective and flashier than the picture shows it.
 Sure to be a favorite with bass anglers across Europe or anywhere there's a delta, brackish water or estuarine bass fishery in the USA.

-Bleeding Pearl Blue Chartreuse Skirt.
+Bleeding Ghost Shad Skirt.
 This skirt color appeals to all bass species, largemouth, spotted bass and smallmouth hit it hard!
 It's based on the clown color so effective as a hard plastic jerkbait color.
 The skirt is mainly strands of pearl blue with silver flake plus a swatch of chartreuse with silver flake and red tail tip.
 You can position the chartreuse red swatch on top or bottom to see if it makes a difference in how often or how solidly fish strike it.
 What fish could resist?

 Brown Pumpkin Skirt.
 New for 2009!
 A rich, earthy brown ideal for deep smallie lakes or tannic-stained waters.